henrylbseaworth/beergames0414/README.md

 Obfuscation Part One (I)
 Week(s) of (and after) July 17, 2014 beer games (numero 4!).

-Part I Due: Wednesday, July 14 at Midnight MST.
+Part I Due: Thursday, July 24 at Midnight MST.

 Challenge
 -----
 This challenge consists of two parts.
 In the first, each participant will develop two programs.
 The first program will encrypt/obfuscate a text tile.
-It will take a key (maximum of 256 bits) and a file path, the file will be encrypted with the given key.
-The second program will take a key and an encrypted file (perhaps referred to as a cyphertext) and decrypt it (to a plain-text).
+It will take a key (maximum of 256 bits) and a file path.
+The file will be encrypted with the given key.
+The second program will take a key and an encrypted file (perhaps referred to as a cyphertext) and decrypt it (to the original plain-text).

 The second part of this challenge involves cracking other participants' encryptions.
-It should be noted that no encryption libraries are allowed (e.g. if you can't explain how something works in terms of boolean logic you can't use it).
+Keep that in mind but don't worry about it for now.
+It should be noted that no encryption libraries are allowed (e.g. if you can't explain how something works in simple logic you can't use it).

 Example